Welcome to Treblinka

 Following an insurrection by the inmates in August 1943, the extermination camp was demolished and the area ploughed over and abandoned.
 The site of the camp is now the Museum of Struggle & Martyrdom.

 Access is by a short road that branches off the Małkinia-Sokołów Podlaski road and leads to a car park and a kiosk that provides information and sells guidebooks.
-Across from the kiosk, the ground floor of a white building houses a small museum (9am-7pm) with factual yet chilling explanations of the camp (for example, gas chambers could hold up to 5000 people at one time) and a handful of the personal belongings of prisoners found at the site.
+Across from the kiosk, the ground floor of a white building houses a small exhibition with factual yet chilling explanations of the camp (for example, the fact that its gas chambers could hold up to 5000 people at one time) and a handful of the personal belongings of prisoners found at the site.

 It's a 10-minute walk from the car park to the site of the Treblinka II extermination camp, alongside a symbolic railway representing the now-vanished line that brought the cattle trucks full of Jews from the Warsaw Ghetto.
-The huge granite monument, 200m east of the ramp, stands on the site where the gas chambers were located.
+A huge granite monument, 200m east of the ramp, stands on the site where the gas chambers were located.
 Around it is a vast symbolic cemetery in the form of a forest of granite stones representing the towns and villages where the camp's victims came from.
 Unlike Auschwitz-Birkenau, nothing remains of the extermination camp, but the labels on the plan showing the original layout speak volumes.